-Covid-19 infection must be reported immediately to the Covid-19 Officer, Miranda Tatton Brown.
+COVID-19 infection must be reported immediately to the COVID-19 Officer, Miranda Tatton Brown.

 Infection or complaint Recommended period to be kept away from college or nursery Athlete's foot None.
 Bacillary Dysentery (Shigella) Microbiological clearance is required for some types of shigella species prior to the student or food handler returning to college.
 Campylobacter Until 48 hours after symptoms have stopped.
 Chicken pox (shingles) Cases of chickenpox are generally infectious from 2 days before the rash appears to 5 days after the onset of rash.
 Although the usual exclusion period is 5 days, all lesions should be crusted over before students return to college.
 A person with shingles is infectious to those who have not had chickenpox and should be excluded from college if the rash is weeping and cannot be covered or until the rash is dry and crusted over.
 Cold sores None.
 Conjunctivitis None.
-Respiratory infections including Coronavirus (COVID- 19).
+Respiratory infections including Coronavirus (COVID-19).
 Young people should not attend if they have a high temperature and are unwell.
 Anyone with a positive test result for COVID-19 should not attend the setting for 3 days after the day of the test.
 Cryptosporidiosis Until 48 hours after symptoms have stopped.
 Diarrhoea and/or vomiting (Gastroenteritis) Students with diarrhoea or vomiting should be excluded until 48 hours after symptoms have stopped and they are well enough to return.
 If medication is prescribed, ensure that the full course is completed and there is no further diarrhoea or vomiting for 48 hours after the course is completed.
+For some gastrointestinal infections, longer periods of exclusion from college are required and there may be a need to obtain microbiological clearance.
+For these groups, your local health protection team, college health advisor or environmental health officer will advise.
+If a student has been diagnosed with cryptosporidium, they should NOT go swimming for 2 weeks following the last episode of diarrhoea.
+E. coli (verocytotoxigenic or VTEC) The standard exclusion period is until 48 hours after symptoms have resolved.
+However, some people pose a greater risk to others and may be excluded until they have a negative stool sample (for example, precollege infants, food handlers, and care staff working with vulnerable people).
+The health protection team will advise in these instances.
+Flu (influenza) Until recovered.
+Food poisoning Until 48 hours from the last episode of vomiting and diarrhoea and they are well enough to return.
+Some infections may require longer periods (local health protection team will advise).
+Giardia Until 48 hours after symptoms have stopped.
+Glandular fever None (can return once they feel well).
+Hand, foot and mouth Students are safe to return to college as soon as they are feeling better, there is no need to stay off until the blisters have all healed.
+Head lice None.
+Hepatitis A Exclude cases from college while unwell or until 7 days after the onset of jaundice (or onset of symptoms if no jaundice).
+There is no need to exclude well, older students with good hygiene who will have been much more infectious prior to diagnosis.